 Focus first on increasing your running distance before adding any extra elements to your training plan.
 Running a few extra miles each week is already taxing to your body, so take the time to adjust to this increased mileage before adding extra stress.

 Complete your long runs at a comfortable, easy pace, and don’t worry if this pace is slower than you expect.
 After your body has adapted to this increase in mileage, your pace will likely follow.

-Once you’ve spent a few weeks running your goal mileage, you can begin to incorporate speed workouts if you desire.
+Once you’ve spent a few weeks running farther, you can begin to incorporate speed workouts if you desire.
 You’ll know when you’re ready to add extra workouts to your training when your long runs begin to feel easier, your natural pace increases during long distances, and you recover quickly.

 There is nothing more exciting for a runner than a fresh new training plan.
 Signing up for a race brings a boost of motivation that is much needed after an off season or break from running.

-If you are smart in maintaining your excitement, increasing running mileage will feel natural.
+If you are smart in maintaining your excitement, running farther will soon feel natural.
 Before you know it, you’ll be running farther each week than you ever imagined.
 Enjoy pushing yourself to new limits, and remember to treat your body well along the way.